chrischongyj/daily-news/docs/index.md

 **[From $100B OpenAI deals to $100K visa fees](https://techcrunch.com/podcast/from-100b-openai-deals-to-100k-visa-fees/)**
 *startup* · 2025-09-26 · **Imp 4/5** — Entities: OpenAI, Equity, TechCrunch

-This week highlighted significant shifts in the tech landscape, from $100 billion OpenAI commitments to rising visa fees.
-The Equity podcast discusses the AI infrastructure boom and talent movement in the industry.
+This week highlighted significant shifts in the tech landscape, from $100 billion commitments to OpenAI to rising visa fees for tech workers.
+The Equity podcast discusses the implications of these changes on AI infrastructure and talent acquisition.

 **[TikTok US to be valued at $14bn after Trump’s deal, White House says](https://www.ft.com/content/d4f10a38-2c0b-47db-ab81-b4e0fe12a1a1)**
 *finance* · 2025-09-25 · **Imp 4/5** — Entities: TikTok, Trump administration, White House